1267Virendra/portfolio/README.md

 ## 🎤 Conferences & Presentations

-- **5th ICMEMS 2024**, UPES Dehradun — *Topological Characterization of Some Silicon Carbide Networks using GQ and QG Indices-based Entropy Measures*
-- **ICAM 2024**, Vidyasagar University — *Predictive Potential of the Nirmala Index and its Comparison with the Sombor Index*
-- **2023 UWGTC**, Ural Federal University (Russia) — *Novel Approach to Compute Sombor-type Indices via M-polynomial*
--
+- Presented a paper entitled *On Nirmala Indices of Carbide Networks via M‑Polynomial* at the **International E‑Conference on Pure and Applied Mathematical Sciences (ICPAMS‑2022)** during 04‑07 May, 2022.
+- Presented a paper entitled *On Topological Indices of Polycyclic Silicon Carbide Structure Using M‑Polynomial* at the **International Conference on Advanced Trends on Computational Mathematics, Statistics and Operations Research (ICCMSO‑2022)** during 02‑03 April, 2022, organized by the Department of Applied Sciences, The Northcap University, Gurugram, Haryana.
+- Received the **first prize award** in the category of mathematics for the oral presentation of a paper entitled *The M‑Polynomial Based Formulations of the Geometric‑Quadratic and Quadratic‑Geometric Indices of a Graph* at the **6th International Conference on Recent Advances in Science (ICRAS‑2022)** during 01‑02 April, 2022, organized by the Invertis University, Bareilly.
+- Presented a paper entitled *On M‑polynomial of 2-dimensional Silicon‑Carbons* in the four-day **International E‑Conference on Pure and Applied Mathematical Sciences (ICPAMS‑2021)**, during June 7‑10, 2021.
+- **International Conference on Applied Mathematical Models (ICAMM 2021)‑Online**, organized by the Department of Mathematics, PSG College of Technology, Coimbatore, India, during 07‑09 January 2021.
+- **International webinar on The Role of Applied Mathematics in Present Global Crises**, 05‑07 August 2020, Organized by Department of Applied Mathematics with Oceanology and Computer Programming, Vidyasagar University, Midnapore‑721102, West Bengal, India.

 ---

 ## 🏫 Teaching Experience

-- **Assistant Professor** - Core Computer Science Cluster, School of Computer Science, UPES Dehradun *(June 04, 2025 - Present)*
+- **Assistant Professor** - Core Computer Science Cluster, School of Computer Science, UPES Dehradun *(June 05, 2025 - Present)*
 - **Lab Teaching Assistant** — Department of Mathematics, BHU *(Jul 2021 – Nov 2024)*
   - Taught C Programming to B.Sc. students
 - **Lecturer** — Mahila Maha Vidyalaya, BHU *(Jan 2023 – Jun 2023)*